Canadian compact RV manufacturers to keep your eye on

 Quebec-made, small-scale production means Prolite values quality over quantity.
 They only make 600 units a year.
 If that doesn’t seem like a lot, keep in mind that the founder built the first trailer in his garage.
 Six out of the twelve models they create clock in under 15 feet.

 Taylor Coach trailers have been built in Ontario since 1967, eco-friendly, and lightweight.
-They make models as small as 18 feet, and love custom orders.
+They make some cute compact models, and love custom orders.

 These tiny teardrops give campers just the basics to sleep off the ground, without sacrificing the outdoor lifestyle we love.
 The Car-go Liberty1 main compartment holds a convertible sofa bed and cabinets.
 The back door opens to kitchen storage with spaces to place your camping stove and cooler.